ArtHitParade

 The Apple Computer cassette bears a handwritten inscription identifying the reentry code after reset and the words "Good luck !!".
 A friend of Jobs who became one of Apple's first permanent employees is recognizing his handwriting.
 It appears plausible that this specimen has been assembled either by him or by Jobs during the early development phase and sold by him after about one year.

-Here is the link to the mini website dedicated to this lot.
-Please watch the video shared on YouTube by CharityBuzz.
+Please watch the video shared by CharityBuzz.

 2014 SOLD for $ 900K by Bonhams